winitzki/scall/tutorial/programming_dhall.md

 Extracting the second value from a dependent pair requires advanced support of dependent types that Dhall does not provide.

-### Refinement types, singleton types, subset types
+### Refinement types and singleton types

+#### Refinement types

 The intent of a **refinement type** is to ensure at type level (i.e., at type-checking time) that all values of that type satisfy a given condition.
-Dependent pairs provide an encoding of refinement types in Dhall.
+Dependent pairs provide a general encoding of refinement types in Dhall.

-An example  is a type describing `Natural` numbers that may not be greater than `10`.
+An simple example  is a type describing `Natural` numbers that may not be greater than `10`.
 To encode that type via dependent pairs, we need to create a function of type `Natural → Type`.
 When that function is applied to a value `x : Natural`, the result must be a type whose values give evidence that `x` is not greater than `10`, or a void type if `x` is above `10`.
 How could we implement such a function?
 One possibility is to use Dhall's  built-in method `Natural/subtract`.